Contact: Domestic Bursar

 Location, Services and Transport

-Just outside city centre, near the Backs, where Silver Street crosses the River Cam.
+Queens' is located just outside city centre, near the Backs, where Silver Street crosses the River Cam.
 Sample walking times:

 - City Centre: 10 minutes;